Review of Factorials Explained: Definition, Examples, Practice & Video Lessons

 6! = 6 × 5! = 6 × 120 = 720

-In general, for any integer n, the factorial can be expressed as:
+In general, for any integer n, the factorial can be defined recursively as:

 n! = n × (n - 1)!

-This recursive relationship allows for simplification of factorial expressions.
-For example, 4 × 3! can be simplified to:
+This recursive relationship simplifies calculations significantly.
+For example, to evaluate 4 × 3!, we can recognize that:

 4 × 3! = 4! = 24